Nov 03 2008

 Once you understand what’s important to each of you–at a deep, value-based level–it’s critical that you begin to understand what these values mean for each other in concrete, realistic terms.

-You see, for one person might look like giving the other person a kiss on the cheek every night when you see each other after coming home.
-But that wouldn’t seem like at all to the other person–it might actually be annoying.
-For them might mean being asked about their day, or for their opinion about what they’d like to do that evening.
+You see, for one person caring might look like giving the other person a kiss on the cheek every night when you see each other after coming home.
+But that wouldn’t seem like caring at all to the other person–it might actually be annoying.
+For them caring might mean being asked about their day, or for their opinion about what they’d like to do that evening.

 Don’t assume that, just because you’ve known your partner for 15 years, you know all their likes and dislikes–or that the other person should know what you like.
-People change over time, and so do their .
+People change over time, and so do their preferences.

-We suggest you dig into your so you can discover what the value words your used mean to each of you.
+We suggest you dig into your relationship intention so you can discover what the value words your used mean to each of you.
 What kinds of concrete things would need to happen for you to experience those values.
 Make a list.

 To figure this out we find it helps to ask:

-What would be happening, where would we be, and who would be saying what if this value was alive in my and elsewhere in my life?
+What would be happening, where would we be, and who would be saying what if this value was alive in my relationship and elsewhere in my life?

 Write down your list and make sure you don’t leave anything out.